Eucalyptus Trees - Myths and Facts

 Quick Answer

 Some plants may not grow under them, but many herbaceous plants, ground covers, shrubs and woody plants do grow in eucalyptus forests.
 For proof just look what grows in Quarry Park or what is planted next to them at Pacific Grove Monarch Butterfly Sanctuary.
+It has also been shown that most plants can grow in eucalyptus bark.

 … “blue gum extracts had no effect on germination of the native species studied.”